Connecting Microsoft Access to Apache Tomcat

 6. Test Tomcat by running the example web applications (available from the Examples section of the Tomcat home page.)

-Installing the JOB JDBC Driver
+Installing the JDBC-ODBC Bridge JDBC driver

-Adding JDBC Data Sources
+Adding JDBC data sources

 JDBC data sources can be created as a web application resource or a global resource.
 Web application resources are only available to the application in whose context they are defined.
 Global resources can be used by multiple applications.